Qatar - Country Commercial Guide

 Using an Agent to Sell U.S. Products and Services

 In certain circumstances, foreign companies doing business in Qatar may elect to have a local commercial agent.
-A commercial agent generally acts as the exclusive provider of services of the foreign principal or exclusive seller in Qatar for foreign produced goods.
+A commercial agent generally acts as the exclusive provider of services of the foreign principal or exclusive seller in Qatar for the foreign produced goods.
 U.S. firms are strongly advised to avoid appointing one regional agent for several countries.

 U.S. companies with agency agreements or planning agency agreements with Qatari firms are encouraged to review Law No. 8/2002 as amended by Law No. 2/2016 (the “Commercial Agents Law”).
 The law consists of 28 articles, enshrining two basic principles: